Thank you for reading our post, please rate this article at the end.

 1997 | 21 | – | – | 75.1% |

 Roughly speaking, the depreciation rates for all three RV classes have been similar over the years.
-In spite of this, the total depreciation for Forest River Classic camping trailers has been lower.
+Despite this, the total depreciation for Forest River Classic camping trailers has been lower.
 This was most likely caused by the about 20% lower devaluation of the vehicle after purchase.

-So can we say that RV depreciation differs across different RV types and classes?
+So, can we say that RV depreciation differs across different RV types and classes?
 No, we can’t.
-On the larger scale, there probably won’t be any differences across RV types.
+There probably won’t be any differences across RV types on a larger scale.
 However, in some individual cases, the depreciation rate of an RV may be slower or quicker.

 This may be impacted by plenty of factors.
-For example, RVs with high demand will most likely depreciate slower, and vice versa.
+For example, high-demand RVs will likely depreciate slower, and vice versa.

-All in all, you can’t rely on this data directly in making a decision.
-There are too many variables for you to be able to predict and account for.
-What you can do though with all this data is understand how RV depreciation works and plan your purchase accordingly.
+All in all, you can’t rely on this data directly to make a decision.
+There are too many variables for you to predict and account for.
+What you can do, though, with all this data is understand how RV depreciation works and plan your purchase accordingly.

 Impact of Mileage on RV Depreciation

-Mileage is also a pretty important factor when it comes to RV depreciation.
-And to illustrate how it impacts the value of an RV, we’ve picked the Jayco Greyhawk C Class motorhome line again.
-This time, we’ve shrunk the list a little bit, but there is still more than enough data to make some conclusions.
+Mileage is also a pretty important factor in RV depreciation.
+To illustrate how it impacts an RV’s value, we’ve picked the Jayco Greyhawk C Class motorhome line again.
+We’ve shrunk the list a bit this time, but there is still more than enough data to make some conclusions.

-We’ve gathered data on this RVs value at 0 and 100,000 mileages, and here’s what we found out.
+We gathered data on this RV’s value at 0 and 100,000 miles, and here’s what we found.

 Year | Model | Average retail difference at 0 mileage | Average retail difference at 100,000 mileage |